TheBoringDude/vargus/README.md

   }
   ```

+## TODO:

+- Minimize / control memory leaks. (`vargus` leaks too much memory on `valgrind`) [need help]
+- Add more features...
+- Simplify codes for minimal CLI app output.

 ## How does it work?

 `vargus` utilizes only the `os` module, primarily the `os.args`

+- Each argument (string) from the `os.args` is manually parsed.
+How?
+  Sample `os.args` = `['home/app', 'generate', '--flag', 'flagvalue', 'args']`
+  - `home-app` is the main executable
+  - If `generate` has been defined as a command, it will call the `command`'s function, otherwise it will be parsed as an `argument` and it will call the parent function.

-- #### Unknown commands
+* #### Unknown commands
-  - For `vargus` to be able to know that a command is unknown, you should set the allow_next_args in the command's `CmdConfig` to false.
+  - For `vargus` to be able to know that a command is unknown, you should set the `allow_next_args` in the command's `CmdConfig` to false.
 This will set the next argument to a command `unknown` if the preceeding argument is a flag.
 Otherwise, it will be parsed as an argument.

 ## Inspirations: